Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 Sleep / circadian disruption

-Start: behavioral anchors first, then VIP, Selank, DSIP, Pinealon, or pineal support when indicated.
+Anchor: behavioral anchors first, then VIP, Selank, DSIP, Pinealon, or pineal support where indicated.

 Full guide: Circadian Reset